-I begin to write this with a glass of red in my hand, as I reflect back on our 3 months spent in sunny Provence in the south of France.
-It was a surreal semi-dream come true to be moving to France, yet in a pandemic, our fortune didn't last as long as the crates of wine we bought home did.
+I begin to write this with a glass of red in my hand, as I reflect back on my 4 months spent in sunny Provence in the south of France.
+It was a surreal dream come true to be moving to France, yet in a pandemic, my fortune didn't last as long as the crates of wine I bought home did.

 I lost my job, like many many others, to the pandemic.
-I worked in the travel industry, which undoubtedly suffered from the stay-at-home orders and the inability to travel.
-Thanks to my own inability to sit still, I applied for a role in the south of France, which to my delight, I managed to get.
-Before I knew it, my boyfriend and I were driving down to Provence with our small suitcases, wondering if we were the luckiest people in the world or down-right idiotic.
+I worked in the travel industry, which undoubtedly suffered from stay-at-home orders and the inability to travel.
+Thanks to my own inability to sit still, I applied for a role in the south of France, and to my shock, I managed to get.
+Before I knew it, I was driving down to Provence with a small suitcase, wondering if I was the luckiest person in the world or downright idiotic.

-Our morning run to the local boulangerie to buy a fresh baguette was equally welcomed into our new way of living, as was a midday espresso and an afternoon apéritif.
-Socializing was focused on food and drink, and I was more than happy with that.
-Fashion was another thing that becomes extremely important, as we watched with glazed eyes at the effortless style of men and women walking past.
+My morning run to the local boulangerie to buy a fresh baguette was equally welcomed into my new way of living, as was a midday espresso and an afternoon apéritif.
+Socializing was centred around food and drink, usually as a way to decompress from the working day and lasting long into the evening.
+This time was never taken for granted nor was ever rushed.

-As the first couple of months drifted past, the pandemic started to grow worse again.
+As the first couple of months drifted past, the pandemic grew worse again.
 The bars and restaurants, otherwise known as the life and soul of Aix-en-Provence, all had to close and a curfew was set.
-The future didn’t look promising as the idea of starting a new life, meeting new people and trying new things became further out of reach.
-If it wasn’t hard enough to move abroad, try throwing a global pandemic in the mix.
+The idea of starting a new life, meeting new people and trying new things became further out of reach.
+If moving abroad without knowing anyone wasn’t hard enough, try throwing a global pandemic in the mix.

-Our short but sweet adventure in Provence had to come to an early close.
-Although we left with heavy hearts, we also left with new memories and experiences we wouldn’t have otherwise dreamed of making.
+My short but sweet adventure in Provence came to an early close.
+Although I left with a heavy heart, I came home with fond memories and experiences I wouldn’t have otherwise dreamed of making.
 I guess what I am trying to say is that nothing bad can come of giving something a go.
 As the wise saying goes, you rarely regret the things you did do, only the ones you didn’t do.